tmtsoftware/csw-pkg-demo/README.md

 CSW Command Service Package Demo
 ================================

-This project contains standalone applications for testing the command service, Container, Assembly and HCD components and is based on the document "OSW TN009 - TMT CSW PACKAGING SOFTWARE DESIGN DOCUMENT".
+This project contains standalone applications for testing the command service Container, Assembly and HCD components and is based on the document "OSW TN009 - TMT CSW PACKAGING SOFTWARE DESIGN DOCUMENT".